 There is a huge question that I think we should all be wrestling with both nationally and locally.
 2,000 years ago Jesus commanded us to ‘Go and make disciples’.
 So the burning question for all following Jesus is, "Who are you discipling?’
 For me it is primarily in my local Group but I wonder what it is for you?

 At its simplest level, disciple making is a regular commitment through relationship to train and teach and equip and challenge someone else to be more like Jesus.
 At Urban Saints, we do that primarily through Groups, a lot like Jesus did 2,000 years ago.

-So this leads me to our new website.
-On the website front page, it asks the question, ‘Who is discipling our young people?’
+On the front page of our website we ask the question, ‘Who is discipling our young people?’
 Friends, the reality is clear – by and large it is the world who is discipling our young people and often the world is far more effective at it – social media, YouTube, the press – everything is going in with clear, secular messages which are not bringing young people closer to Jesus.
 If we as the church don’t answer this question, I believe the world will win the disciple-making battle.
-Therefore we are setting up our website and message primarily to recruit volunteers who can be trained, equipped and supported to disciple the next generation of young people.
+Therefore we have set up our website and message primarily to recruit volunteers who can be trained, equipped and supported to disciple the next generation of young people.